 4.1 The offer period (Offer Period) for each Offer will be the period starting on the date on which the Offer is open for Investment on the Platform and ending on the earlier of:

-the closing date specified in the Offer;
+- the closing date specified in the Offer;

 4.2 An Issuer may, in its sole discretion, refuse to permit any Overseas Investor from accepting its Offer, or restrict or place conditions on Overseas Investors wishing to accept its Offer.

 4.3 An Offer will be accompanied by an investment agreement between the Issuer and each Investor (Investment Agreement).
-You will be able to accept an Offer by entering into the Investment Agreement (which you can do by signing the Investment Agreement electronically by typing in your name in the signature field provided (electronic signature)) during the Offer Period.
+You will be able to accept an Offer by entering into the Investment Agreement (which you can do by signing the Investment Agreement electronically by typing in your name in the signature field provided (electronic signature) during the Offer Period.

-4.4 If you are accepting an Offer as a trustee of a trust, signing the Investment Agreement by electronic signature you represent and warrant to us that all the trustees of that trust have approved the Investment and that you are duly authorised to take any step to effect the Investment under the terms of the trust.
+4.4 If you are accepting an Offer as a trustee of a trust, by signing the Investment Agreement by electronic signature you represent and warrant to us that all the trustees of that trust have approved the Investment and that you are duly authorised to take any step to effect the Investment under the terms of the trust.

 4.5 The Investment Agreement will set out the terms and conditions of your Investment, including the issue of shares to you or, if applicable, the Nominee by the Issuer in accordance with the Investment Agreement.
 By entering into the Investment Agreement (via electronic signature), you agree to its terms, including the obligation to pay the relevant subscription price for the shares in the Issuer(Subscription Amount).

 4.6 When you accept an Offer, you must pay the Subscription Amount by direct debit.
-You will be directed to a payment page which will authorise us to debit the Subscription Amount from your nominated New Zealand or Australian bank account(Nominated Bank Account).
-The Subscription Amount will be debited from your Nominated Bank Account within three days from the date you enter into the Investment Agreement.
+You will be directed to a payment page which will authorise us to debit the Subscription Amount from your nominated New Zealand or Australian bank account(Nominated Bank Account)Unless otherwise stipulated, the Subscription Amount will be debited from your Nominated Bank Account within three days from the date you enter into the Investment Agreement.
 You must ensure that you have sufficient funds in your Nominated Bank Account to pay the Subscription Amount from the date you enter into the Investment Agreement to the date we debit the Subscription Amount from your Nominated Bank Account.